Mississippi Truck Accident Lawyer

 - The trucking company that hired the reckless driver

-- The truck manufacturer, who produced a faulty product that caused the accident
+- The truck manufacturer that produced a faulty product that caused the accident

-- Third-party brokers, who had hired a negligent truck company
+- Third-party brokers who hired a negligent truck company

 All these parties carry their own insurance policies.
 This means you may receive compensation from more than one party.
 That’s why you need to speak with a truck accident lawyer to learn your options.

-Mississippi law allows for the owner of a tractor trailer or 18-wheeler to be responsible for the acts of someone to who the vehicle or truck is entrusted to.
+Mississippi law allows for the owner of a tractor-trailer, 18-wheeler, or bobtail truck to be responsible for the acts of someone to whom the vehicle or truck is entrusted.
 This is called negligent entrustment.